joovee/Budget-Planner/README.md

  If you don't create a student budget you could find yourself hard up for cash, meaning you might miss out on the things you enjoy, while struggling to afford the essentials.<br><br>

-This App will help you understand the value of a budget and walk you through the process of tracking your income and expenses.<br<br>
+This App will help you understand the value of a budget and walk you through the process of tracking your income and expenses.